What is Leprosy Disease?

 • Various leprostatic agents are used for leprosy treatment.
 A three-drug combination of antibiotics consisting of dapsone, rifampicin, and clofazimine is prescribed for leprosy patients.
 The leprosy doctor may also suggest anti-inflammatory drugs.

-• Multidrug therapy (MDT) is considered a highly effective treatment and even after a single dose, the suffering individuals no longer remain infectious.
+• Multidrug therapy (MDT) is considered a highly effective advanced leprosy treatment and even after a single dose, the suffering individuals no longer remain infectious.

 • In the case of nerve damage, protective footwear may aid in preventing ulcers and secondary infection.

-At Medicover hospitals, we have the most reliable healthcare team of dermatologists, infectious disease specialists, and general physicians who design a personalized treatment pathway for each patient.
-We adopt a multi-faceted approach to managing leprosy disease with the active participation of healthcare specialists from different departments to address the disease for holistic recovery and wellness.
-We aim to provide the best treatment outcomes and satisfactory patient experiences at a highly affordable cost.
+At Medicover hospitals, we have the most reliable healthcare team of dermatologists for leprosy treatment, who design a personalized treatment pathway for each patient.
+We adopt a multi-faceted approach to managing leprosy disease with the active participation of healthcare specialists from different departments.
+Also, we aim to provide the best treatment outcomes and satisfactory patient experiences at a highly affordable cost.

 Citations